sean-hut/amaranth-commit-message-format/amaranth-commit-message-format.md

 The commit message can have an optional footer.

-The footer comes after the body.

-The footer is for referring to issue IDs for example:
+The footer is for referring to issue IDs.

 - Resolves: `<issue-id>`
 - See also: `<issue-id>`, `<issue-id>`